The maritime ‘grid’ is the next digital revolution

 This will not last.
 The changes will come, and they will come on an industrial scale.
 The business models will change.
 We are going to build smarter vessels, create smarter fleets based on smart global logistics systems integrated with the rest of the world economy.
 To make this happen sooner rather than later, we need to look hard at the difficult issues now.
 We need to solve the issue of trust.
 We need to adopt these new technologies safely and efficiently.

-That’s why DNV GL built the Veracity industry platform for secure connectivity between industry players, driving digital transformation.
+That’s why DNV built the Veracity industry platform for secure connectivity between industry players, driving digital transformation.
 Together, we’re creating standards for collecting and systemizing data.
 This February, the Smart Maritime Council, representing shipping companies, technology providers, manufacturers and stakeholders, officially supported the ISO 19848 data standard.
 The Veracity platform now supports the ISO19848 format, for ingestion, extraction, querying and exchange of data.

 The new maritime grid